fsymons/Barcodes_batch/README.md

 # Barcodes_batch
-DOS wrapper script to extract barcode nos from files using Lawrence Hudson's Gouda barcode reader
+DOS wrapper script to extract barcode nos from files using Lawrence Hudson's Gouda barcode reader.
+See Lawrence's web page here: https://github.com/NaturalHistoryMuseum/gouda .
+Place files of type png, jpg, jpeg or gif into a folder together with this script and his decode_barcodes.exe program.
+Then double-click on the script.
+It produces a 2-column tab-separated text file which you can read into (e.g.) XL.